Jix0u/Vision-Image-Processing/README.md

-# MNIST Classification with SVM and CNN
+# Image Classification with SVM and CNN

 Using SVM (Support Vector Machine) and CNN (Convolutional Neural Networks) algorithms to classify MNIST images Compare their performance based on varied dataset sizes